 Switching Auxiliary Loads

-ESME shall be capable of monitoring the Auxiliary Load Control Switch Calendar(5.7.4.2) and opening or closing Auxiliary Load Control Switch [n] at times defined in the calendar.
+ESME shall be capable of monitoring the Auxiliary Controller Calendar [INFO](5.7.4.2) and opening or closing Auxiliary Load Control Switch [n] at times defined in the calendar, where the corresponding rule relates to ALCS [n] and where the time is not within an active ALCS [n] Setting Period.

-ESME shall only be capable of closing Auxiliary Load Control Switch [n] if the Supply is Enabled.
-If the Supply is Disabled, then on Enablement ESME shall be capable of causing the Auxiliary Load Control Switch [n] to open, close or maintain its state as defined in the Auxiliary Load Control Switch Calendar(5.7.4.2).
+ESME shall only be capable of closing ALCS [n] if the Supply is Enabled.
+If the Supply is Disabled, then on Enablement ESME shall, if there is no active ALCS [n] Setting Period, be capable of causing the ALCS [n] to open, close or maintain its state as defined in the Auxiliary Controller Calendar [INFO](5.7.4.2), or, if there is no state defined in the calendar, to open.

 When switching Auxiliary Loads as set out in this Section 5.21.1, ESME shall be capable of: